joey-qytyku/OS-90-fixed/docs/code.md

 ## Comments

-Single line comments only except if they do not work (macro comments.)
+Single line comments only except if they do not work (macro comments)

 ## Function Naming